 If a container with U.S. product is detained in the Netherlands, Denmark, Sweden, Norway, Finland, or Iceland, FAS The Hague may be able to serve as a resource.
-If you require assistance, please contact us by e-mail at: AgTheHague@usda.gov.
+If you require assistance, please contact us by e-mail at: AgTheHague@state.gov

-Section II Purpose of Specific Export Certificate(s)
+Section II Specific Attestation Required on Export Certificate(s)